rkuslak/dreadalign/README.md

 Allows alignment based on arbitrary characters.

+# Usage

+Once the extension is loaded, you need simply highlight the range of text you wish to format and use the command "DreadAlign: Align Text".
+It will then ask you for the character (or characters) you wish to use as the "delimiter," and begin splitting the lines at these characters.
+The split ranges will be space-padded such that they align.

 ## Known Issues

-None as of this moment.
+Currently, there is much work left to be done but it is functional enough I use it daily.
+Currently I plan to add support for formatting only 1 instance of the delimiters.

 ## TODO

+* Support for single-instance of delimiter in range ala EasyAlign
+* Add support for "common" delimiters without specifying at run time (',', '=', etc), and allow them to be keybindable
 * Add support for regular expressions as a delimiter
-* Add support for "common" delimiters without specifying at run time (',', '=', etc)

 ## Release Notes

+### 0.0.2

+* Enhancements to the formatting logic
+* Support for indented selections starting in the middle of the line

 ### 0.0.1